Bereaved families demand ‘core’ role in Covid inquiry as ‘investigative’ phase begins

 Pat Cullen, general secretary and chief executive of the RCN, said: “The Covid-19 inquiry must not just be about what they failed to do in the years before the pandemic, those early days or even the big moments of the last two years.
 It must look ahead.”

-In her opening statement tomorrow, Baroness Heather Hallett, the chair of the UK Covid-19 Inquiry, will share more information about the investigative phase of the inquiry and how she intends to run it.
+In her opening statement on Thursday, Baroness Heather Hallett, the chair of the UK Covid-19 Inquiry, will share more information about the investigative phase of the inquiry and how she intends to run it.

 Details on the core participant application process will also be provided, along with information on how members of the public can share their experiences with the inquiry.